NeoGeographyToolkit/StereoPipeline/docs/tools/corr_eval.rst

 ``asp_sgm`` and ``asp_mgm``.

-The external stereo algorithms (:numref:`stereo_algos_full`) do not use prefilter mode, and each of them specifies the correlation kernel in its own way.
+The external stereo algorithms (:numref:`stereo_algos_full`) do not use the prefilter mode, and each of them specifies the correlation kernel size in its own way.

 See also the somewhat-related image correlator tool which can find the disparity of two images without assuming camera information